-We’re still here for you: new live, online NCT antenatal course
+We’re still here for you: live, online NCT antenatal course

-In these challenging times, it’s so important that we all feel connected.
-And we’re not going to let social distancing get in the way!
-We understand just how important it is for you to feel supported and connected to local parents, now more than ever.
+In these challenging times,we understand just how important it is for you to feel supported and connected to local parents, now more than ever.

 If you haven't booked a course with us yet, please do get in touch to find out more.